wwpass/passhub-docs/docs/15-add-record.md

 ![Edit TOTP](/img/EditTotp.png)

-Now the TOTP-code will be shown in the Login view, alongside a timer indicating when the code will change:
+Now the TOTP-code will be shown in the Login view, along with time remaining till the code change:

 ![TOTP indicator](/img/totp.png)